 Seven directors are to be elected at the meeting, each to serve for the ensuing year and until his successor is elected and qualifies (Note: If the proposal to reincorporate the Company in the State of Delaware (Proposal Three) is approved, the seven directors will be elected to a classified Board of Directors, with three directors being elected for a one-year term, two directors being elected to a two-year term and two directors being elected to a three-year term.
 If the proposal to reincorporate in the State of Delaware is not approved, all seven directors will be elected for a one-year term).
 All of the nominees are presently directors of the Company.
 All of the present directors were elected to their current term by the shareholders, with the exception of Messrs.
 Maloof and Samore who were appointed by the Board on April 30, 2003.
 Messers.
-Coffman, Maloof, Merrell and Samore, being a majority of the nominees, are "independent" as defined by the Nasdaq National Market rules.
+Coffman, Maloof, Merrell and Samore, being a majority of the nominees, are "independent" as defined by the Nasdaq National Market rules and have been so determined by the Board.
 All of the nominees have consented to be named and have indicated their intent to serve if elected.
 The names of the nominees for election as directors are set forth below, and the following information is furnished with respect to them:

-Served as a Director Continuously Principal Occupation Name Age Since for the Last Five Years Guenter W. Berger Lewis A. Coffman Roy E. Farmer (1) 66 84 51 1980 1983 1993 Vice President - Production Retired (formerly Vice President Sales) President, Chief Executive Officer since March 19, 2003; Chief Operating Officer previously

-Roy F. Farmer (1) 87 1951 Chairman; Chief Executive Officer prior to March 19,2003 Thomas A. Maloof (2) 51 2003 Chief Financial Officer of Hospitality Marketing Concepts, LLC, Irvine, California since 2001; President of Perinatal Practice Management-Alfigen The Genetics Institute, Pasadena, California previously John H. Merrell 59 2001 Partner in Accounting Firm of Hutchinson and Bloodgood LLP, Glendale, California John Samore, Jr. 57 2003 Independent consultant and CPA, Los Angeles, California since 2002; Retired Tax Partner with the Accounting Firm of Arthur Andersen LLP, Los Angeles, California
+Served as a Director Continuously Principal Occupation Name Age Since for the Last Five Years Guenter W. Berger 66 1980 Vice President - Production Lewis A. Coffman 84 1983 Retired (formerly Vice President Sales) Roy E. Farmer (1) 51 1993 President, Chief Executive Officer since March 19, 2003; Chief Operating Officer previously Roy F. Farmer (1) 87 1951 Chairman; Chief Executive Officer prior to March 19,2003 Thomas A. Maloof (2)) 51 2003 Chief Financial Officer of Hospitality Marketing Concepts, LLC, Irvine, California since 2001; President of Perinatal Practice Management-Alfigen The Genetics Institute, Pasadena,

+California previously

+John H. Merrell 59 2001 Partner in Accounting Firm of

+Hutchinson and Bloodgood LLP,

+Glendale, California

+John Samore, Jr. 57 2003 Independent consultant and CPA, Los

+Angeles, California since 2002;

+retired Tax Partner with the

+Accounting Firm of Arthur Andersen

+LLP,